ralyodio/bmr/README.md

 ### Development

+#### Bitmessage PyMessage (server)

-You must already have PyMessage server running locally with api enabled.
-Find your `keys.dat` file and add the following lines to the `[bitmessagesettings]` section:
+You must already have the Bitmessage [PyMessage](https://github.com/Bitmessage/PyBitmessage) server API running locally with api enabled (see the instructions for [installation](https://bitmessage.org/wiki/Compiling_instructions)).

+Find your `keys.dat` file:

+    ~/.config/PyMessage/keys.dat on Linux
+    ~/Library/Application Support/PyBitmessage/keys.dat on Mac

+Add the following lines to the bottom of the `[bitmessagesettings]` section:

     [bitmessagesettings]
     #...other config options